 What is tax-loss selling?

-Tax-loss selling, also known as tax-loss harvesting, is a tax strategy designed to minimize or cancel out capital gains.
+Tax-loss selling, also known as tax-loss harvesting, is a tax strategy designed to minimize or cancel out capital gains in a non-registered account.
 The investor will sell securities (e.g., stocks, ETFs, mutual funds) held in their non-registered accounts that have decreased in value below the book value to create a capital loss, which can then be used to offset other capital gains.

 How it works and why?